Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 We've got to join in.

-They had it ready in 1918 and they just got the telegram through.
+And they just got the telegram through.

-Well, in 1919, they were basically using converted wartime bombers,
+Well, in 1919, they were basically using converted wartime bombers.

 14 passengers lounging in comfortable wicker chairs.